That must’ve been your first question or you wouldn’t have ended up on this page.

 Before I start listing my roles and experiences, I want you to know what’s most important to me: authenticity.
 I like everything out on the table in the light because God doesn’t work in the shadows.
 Other than fungus—nothing grows in the dark—especially relationships.
 And you and I are starting one.

 As you get to know me, you’ll learn that I don’t pull punches or pretend.
 And I don’t waffle much.
-My deepest convictions about life and leadership were forged in fires and founded on God’s Word.
-If my beliefs didn’t come from Scripture or cost me anything, they wouldn’t be worth sharing with you.
+My deepest convictions about life and leadership were forged in fires and founded on Scripture.
+If my beliefs didn’t come from God’s Word or cost me anything, they wouldn’t be worth sharing with you.

 So back to the question.
 Who am I?